stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spellsl, [Hex]() spell or a warlock feature that curses
 Using 1 Action, you cause a psychic disturbance around the target cursed by your [Hex]() spell or by a warlock abilitiy of yours, such as Hexblade’s Curse or Sign of Ill Omen.
 When you do so, you deal psychic damage to the cursed target and each creature of your choice that you can see within 5 feet of it.
-The psychic damage equals your spellcasting attribute modifier (minimum of 1 damage).
-To use this invocation, you must be able to see the cursed target, and it must be within 30 feet of you.
+The psychic damage equals your spellcasting attribute modifier.
+To use this invocation, you must be able to see the cursed target and it must be within 30 feet of you.

 ### Mire the Mind

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells
-You can cast [Slow]() once expending 3 mana.
+You can cast [Slow]() once, expending 3 mana.
 You can’t do so again until you finish a long rest.

 ### One with Shadows